microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

    Start-ADSyncSyncCycle -PolicyType Delta
    ```

-7. In the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant and select **Groups** on the left.
+7. In the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant and select **Groups** on the left.

 8. On the **Groups - All groups** blade, verify that there is an entry representing the **Engineering - Mandatory MFA** group containing the Azure AD user accounts matching Active Directory user accounts which are members of the Active Directory **Engineering - Mandatory MFA** group.